kontena/kontena/docs/getting-started/installing/aws-ec2.md

 ## Installing Kontena Master

 Kontena Master is an orchestrator component that manages Kontena Grids/Nodes.
-Installing Kontena Master to AWS EC2 can be done by just issuing following command:
+Installing Kontena Master to AWS EC2 can be done by just issuing the following command:

 ```
 $ kontena aws master create \